aiven/devportal/docs/products/opensearch/index.rst

 Aiven for OpenSearch®
 =====================

 `OpenSearch® <https://opensearch.org>`_ is an open source search and analytics suite including search engine, NoSQL document database, and visualization interface.
-OpenSearch offers a distributed, full-text search engine based on `Apache Lucene™ <https://lucene.apache.org/>`_ with a RESTful API interface and support for JSON documents.
+OpenSearch offers a distributed, full-text search engine based on `Apache Lucene® <https://lucene.apache.org/>`_ with a RESTful API interface and support for JSON documents.
 Aiven for OpenSearch and Aiven for OpenSearch Dashboards are available on a cloud of your choice.

 .. note::
     OpenSearch and OpenSearch Dashboards projects were forked in 2021 from the formerly open source projects Elasticsearch and Kibana.